Worksop Priory: History

 The initial land grant and monies to establish the Augustinian priory were made by William de Lovetot in 1103.
 In 1187 Philip, the Canon of Lincoln Cathedral, donated the Worksop Bestiary, an illuminated manuscript now at the Morgan Library & Museum in New York.
 During the thirteenth century, two lords of Worksop (Gerard de Furnival II and his son Thomas de Furnival) died while on crusade, Gerard on the Fifth Crusade in 1219 and Thomas on the Barons' Crusade in 1241.
 Thomas's brother, Gerard III, also died on this campaign, while their brother William, who had also taken part, returned home.
 A later rhyming history, which was on display in Worksop Priory in the late fifteenth century, claimed that Gerard III survived the Barons' Crusade and returned his brother's body for burial at the priory; however, earlier evidence indicates that this is untrue.
 In the 14th century the Tickhill Psalter was produced by the prior, John de Tickhill.

 The priory was dissolved on the orders of Henry VIII on 15 November 1539.
 The property was granted to Francis Talbot, 5th Earl of Shrewsbury on condition that the Earl should provide a glove for the right hand of the sovereign at the coronation.
 This tradition continues to this day.
 Over time most of the former monastic buildings were plundered for their stone, but the nave of the church was saved for use as a parish church, and the early 14th-century gatehouse was used as a school.
-Extensive restoration and enlargements of the church began in the mid-19th century and continued through the 20th century.